Robust Mesh Saliency Ground Truth Acquisition in VR via View Cone Sampling and Manifold Diffusion: Experimental Results and Discussion

 \section{Experimental Results and Discussion}

-The proposed framework is evaluated on a dataset of 100 textured meshes of high quality (sourced from Free3D \cite{Free3D}), which spans diverse semantic categories and resolutions (1k–1,000k faces) to ensure robustness across varying levels of detail.
+The proposed framework is evaluated on a high quality 100 textured mesh dataset (sourced from Free3D \cite{Free3D}), which spans diverse semantic categories and resolutions (1k–1,000k faces) to ensure robustness at varying levels of detail.
 To align with characteristics of the HVS, the cone aperture $R_f$ for VCS is set to $5^\circ$ to represent foveal vision \cite{patney2016towards}.
+The number of random rays for VCS is set to 100.
 The sampling distribution $\sigma_1 = R_f/6$ adheres to the $3\sigma$ rule for a ray concentration of $99.7\%$.
 For the subsequent diffusion stage, we adopt $\sigma_2 = 0.02$ to faithfully simulate the coverage of high acuity of the fovea centralis \cite{chamberlain2007eye}, accurately modeling the saliency decay relative to the gaze point.
+The selection of this parameter is based on the physiological hard constraints of the HVS, rather than the result of empirical tuning.
+In subsequent experiments, given that prevailing approaches in the mesh saliency domain generally adopt a pipeline of single ray acquisition combined with Euclidean smoothing, we adopt this paradigm as the baseline method to conduct comprehensive comparison and ablation experiments.
+In current state-of-the-art saliency research using VR \cite{ding2023towards,martin2024sal3d,zhang2025mesh,zhang2025textured, zhang2025unified, zhang2025elevating}, the underlying acquisition all relies on this paradigm; therefore, using it as the baseline is sufficient.